 - Why Did It Have to Be Snakes?: He has arachnophobia, to the point that even a tiny Spinarak scares him to the core.
 He's also squeamish towards bugs, which freaked him out when he had to help Aaron rescue Lucian and Wednesday in SR388, which was infested with Metroids.
 It took him a while to tolerate and then befriend the Bugtrio, especially Henry, because of his fear.

 - First ASAS appearance: Post 1684

-A quiet Decidueye and James' partner.
-Unlike his friend, he is cold, stoic, and humble.
+A quiet Decidueye and James' longtime partner.
+He is cold and stoic.

 - The Alcoholic: He drinks a lot, beer especially.
 Somehow, it's very hard for him to get drunk.